 CT is usually the first investigation performed and often is the only one required, as patients usually expediently proceed to the surgical theater for evacuation.

 Subdural empyemas typically resemble subdural haematomas in their shape and the relationship to sutures and dural reflections.
 They are typically crescentic in shape (compared to epidural empyemas which are typically lentiform) although collection pockets may appear bi-convex (see case 1).
 A surrounding membrane that enhances intensely and uniformly following contrast administration is typically identified.

 Appearance on MRI is similar to that on CT although there is a greater ability to detect contrast enhancement.
-Furthermore the content on the collection can demonstrate restricted diffusion (see case 1).
+Furthermore, the content of the collection can demonstrate restricted diffusion (see case 1).

 MRI is also more sensitive to the complications of subdural empyemas, e.g. cerebritis, cerebral abscess, venous thrombosis.

 Treatment and prognosis